CharaD7/chara-dotfiles/README.md

    > - [ghq](https://github.com/x-motemen/ghq) - A repository organizer, very handy when you work with a lot of them and can't structure it easily.
    > - [exa](https://the.exa.website/) - A mordern replacement for `ls` with rich features
    > - [peco](https://github.com/peco/peco) - A fuzzy finder plugin for fish terminal

+   **NB:** Go to the [fish config's aliases](https://github.com/CharaD7/chara-dotfiles/blob/main/fish/config.fish) to see which aliases are registered for the fish shell.
+   *To emulate vim movement and Visual key bindings, hit the `<Escape>` key.
+Hit `i` to get back into edit mode*
 </details>

 ___